mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 #=> ["Hello", "Everyone", "In", "The", "World", "!", "How", "Are", "You?"]
 ```

-Puthon's insert method works the same way *but can only add* ***one*** *element at once*.
+Python's insert method works the same way *but can only add* ***one*** *element at once*.
 There's another way to add multiple elements at once though by taking advantage of its slice aka accessing method.
 If you use brackets and a colon like `[x:x]` you can add as many elements as you want and it will flatten it automatically as it inserts it.

 ```python
 # Python